Handmade Tissue Box Covers | Crafty & Fun {So Clever!}

 Pro Tip: Find Old Sweaters by……..

-- Searching through the bins at Thrift Shops
+- Look through the bins at thrift shops and second-hand stores.

 Basic Instructions:

-The first method is the simple leave the cuff of the sleeve as is as long as it is in good shape.
-Slip the sleeve over your box of tissues and simple tuck the raw edge of the sleeve about an inch inside the box.
-This will give you a finished looking bottom edge around the box.
+For the no-sew method, keep the cuff of the sleeve as it is if it’s in good condition.
+Slip the sleeve over a tissue box and tuck the raw edge about an inch inside.
+This will create a neat bottom edge around the box.

 The Second Method: Simple Stitching